jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 ### 8.1 Data Tools

 #### 8.1.1 AddPointCoordinatesToTable

-Modifies the attribute table of a point vector by adding fields containing each point's X and Y coordinates.
+This tool modifies the attribute table of a vector of POINT ShapeType by adding two fields, XCOORD and YCOORD, containing each point's X and Y coordinates respectively.

 *Parameters*: